Mailman (City Letter Carrier)

 I am a CCA(8months)& have been sent a letter of removal from driving unsafely(dismounted improperly).
 This was my 1st offense since being hired.
 Yes I was wrong & appologized for my mistake.
 Is there anyway for me to get my job back or tranfered?

-Asked by HeWhoDeliverith over 12 years ago
+Asked by HeWhoDeliverith almost 13 years ago

 I don't know I what you can do to save your job.
 Does the NALC represent CCAs?
 I am not sure.
 If you dismounted yoUR mail truck without turning off the engine, that is often grounds for dismissal.
 It does seem a bit harsh but I know the USPS is very strict on safety sometimes!